maddalax/htmgo/htmgo-site/md/docs/1_quick-start/2_installation.md

 ##### **Prerequisites:**
 1. Go: https://go.dev/doc/install
 2. Familiarity with https://htmx.org and html/hypermedia
-   1. If you have not read the htmx docs, please do so before continuting, a lot of concepts below will be much more clear after.
+   1. If you have not read the htmx docs, please do so before continuing, a lot of concepts below will be much more clear after.

 <br>